Md-Omar-Shahariar/OCR-image-processing/README.md

 # OCR Vision Suite

 OCR Vision Suite is an internal-friendly toolkit built with Next.js 15 that turns screenshots into structured, copy‑ready data.
-It includes three specialized workflows:
+It now ships with flexible engine switches so you can pick the right OCR per upload:

-- **Full Page OCR** – batch extract text from documents, PDFs, or multi-screen captures with live previews.
+- **Full Page OCR** – batch extract text from documents/PDFs with a CopyFish (OCR.Space) or Google Vision toggle.
-- **Title & Link Extractor** – pull titles, URLs, and snippets from search result screenshots for research or content curation.
+- **Title & Link Extractor** – pull titles, URLs, and snippets from search result screenshots using either CopyFish or Google Vision.
-- **Google Vision Extractor** – use Google Cloud Vision for multilingual SERP screenshots when OCR.Space struggles to detect titles, URLs, and snippets.
+- **Google Vision Extractor** – a dedicated Vision workspace for multilingual SERP screenshots when OCR.Space struggles.
 - **Red Box Scanner** – detect red-highlighted regions via OpenCV and read the enclosed text with Tesseract.js.

 All tools share a cohesive, responsive UI, built-in drag-and-drop uploads, toasts, and guided states to make repeated OCR tasks fast and pleasant.